-If your existing workflow involves making a preliminary phone call with prospects or customers, the coordinator making the call can use ScheduleOnce to schedule the session on behalf of the customer.
-On the call, the coordinator asks the customer for their preferred time and then uses the ScheduleOnce Find by time feature to identify the most appropriate representative and set up the appointment.
+If your existing workflow involves making a preliminary phone call with prospects or Customers, you can use ScheduleOnce to schedule the session on behalf of your Customer.

-There are two methods to schedule on behalf of the customer:
+In this article, you'll learn about the two methods to schedule on behalf of the Customer.

-For instance, in the example below, John works in an organization in which the onboarding process requires a preliminary phone call with the customer.
-John has been assigned to Annette, who is a new customer.
+For example, John works in an organization in which the onboarding process requires a preliminary phone call with the Customer.
+John has been assigned to Annette, who is a new Customer.
 John calls Annette and asks her for her preferred time.
 She asks for 3:30 PM on Tuesday, June 6th and he confirms this time is available.
 He selects this time, and then asks her to provide the relevant information.
-John then inputs this information on the Booking form.
+John then enters this information on the Booking form.

 After he clicks Done, the appointment is set.
 Annette will receive confirmation by email and/or SMS of her booking.
 The person providing the meeting (someone different from John) is a User in the ScheduleOnce account and will also receive notifications.